oroinc/documentation/user_guide/create_entity_fields.rst

 Adding a File Field
 -------------------

-Value of a field may be a file, e.g. a document, an agreement, a proposal, etc.
+The value of a field may be a file, e.g. a document, an agreement, a proposal, etc.

 .. image:: ./img/entity_management/new_entity_field_file.png
    :scale: 50%